Why my Espresso Puck is Wet

-In this blog post, we will explore the potential causes and provide some solutions to help you achieve a dry and consistent espresso puck.
-So, grab your favorite mug, and let’s dive in!
+In this blog post, I will discuss the potential causes of wet coffee puck and provide some solutions to help you achieve a dry and consistent espresso puck.

 Espresso puck